MarcBrt/Contact/readme.md

 Login/Register:

-To register go to localhost:8080/register.
+To register go to http://localhost:8080/register.
-To login, just go to localhost.
+To login, just go to http://localhost:8080/.

 Api: